SuperTardig/push_swap_42/README.md

 # push_swap
-The goal of this 42 school project
+The goal of this 42 school project is to create